 The collection also includes other unpublished sound recordings such as live performances, speeches, South Australian folk performances and material from Radio 5UV and the Adelaide University.
 These recordings include Writers Week events during the 1960s, South Australia's folk music scene in the 1970s and 1980s and 5UV's Musical Brunch program (OH 488) featuring interviews with Adelaide identities.

-Oral History Association of Australia - SA Branch : includes oral history interviews and information about the Association.
+Oral History Association of Australia - SA/NT Branch : includes oral history interviews and information about the Association.

 Selected oral history collections are available on the State Library's Digital Collections website.